noiseprotocol/noise_spec/noise.md

  * **`DH(privkey, pubkey)`**: Executes the Curve25519 function.
 If the function detects an invalid public key, the output may be set to all zeros or any other value that doesn't leak information about the private key.
+Implementations are also allowed to abort on receiving or processing an invalid public key.

 8.2.
 The 448 DH parameters
 --------------------------